As Seen/Heard On

 Sample Project & Feedback

-Put your accessibility skills into practice right away by completing the provided sample project and getting constructive feedback on your work.
+Put your InDesign and PDF accessibility skills into practice right away by completing the provided sample project and getting constructive feedback on your work.

 Certificate of Completion

 After finishing the course, you’ll get a certificate of completion.